TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

   - provide connectivity to your other cloud resources and help keep them secure

 - network interfaces in the cloud need to have IP addresses and subnets either assigned automatically or configured

-- in a cloud environment, its important to configure which network traffic and users can access your resources, which is done by setting up Security Groups and Accesss Control Lists (ACLs)
+- in a cloud environment, its important to configure which network traffic and users can access your resources, which is done by setting up Security Groups and Access Control Lists (ACLs)

-- most cloud providers provide Virtual Local Area Networks (VLANs), Virtual Private Clouds *(VPCs) and Virtual Private Networks (VPNs)
+- most cloud providers provide

+* Virtual Local Area Networks (VLANs),
+* Virtual Private Clouds (VPCs) and
+* Virtual Private Networks (VPNs)

-- Content Delivery Networks (CDNs)  - distribute content to multiple points throughout the word so users accessing the content can access it more quickly by getting it from apoint nearest to them
+* Content Delivery Networks (CDNs) -
+  - distribute content to multiple points throughout the word so users accessing the content can access it more quickly by getting it from apoint nearest to them

+# Virtualization and VMs explained

+- Virtualization is the process of creating software-based, or virtual versions of compute, storage, networking, servers or applications

+* hypervisor is what makes virtualization possible

+- hypervisor - a piece of software that runs above the physical server, or host

+- a hypervisor pulls the resources from the physical server and allocates them to the virtual environments

+* 2 types of hypervisors

+  - Type 1

+  * installed directly on top of the physical server

+  * also called bare metal servers

+  * most frequently used because most secure, lower the latency

+  * e.g. VMware, ESXi, or microsoft hyper-v

+  - Type 2

+    - a layer of host OS sits between the physical server and the hypervisor

+    - often called 'hosted'

+    - less frequently used and often used for end-user virtualization

+    - e.g. oracle, virtualbox, vmware workstation

+    - higher latency

+# what is a VM?

+- a software based computer that runs like a physical computer

+  - has an OS and applications and is completely independent of one another

+  - can run multiple VMs on a hypervisor and the hypervisor manages the resources that are allocated to these virtual environments from the physical server

+  - extremely portable, can move a VM from one hypervisor to another almost instantly so this gives a lot of flexibility

+  # Key benefits

+  - 1. cost savings -
+       - can run multiple virtual environments from one piece of infrastructure
+       - consolidation; don't have to maintain as many servers, save on electricity and maintenance costs

+- 2. Agility and speed -
+     -

+- 3. lowers your downtime

+  - host goes out unexpectedly; can easily move VMs from one hypervisor to another